Here's just a small sampling of the projects we've worked with our community partners on recently...

 The HFWA team provides intensive coordination services to youth.
 Unlike traditional services, HFWA facilitators often work with youth and families in their home.
 In addition, the HFWA facilitator leads a team of professionals and support people for each youth in periodic meetings to help them remain focused as a group on the unique goals identified with the family.

-In conjunction with the Bucyrus YMCA, CCSI is proud to provide brief educational groups for children to reinforce the types of character qualities families are promoting at home: being a good friend, telling the truth, etc. Using animal puppet characters and their fun stories, CCSI staff engage children on important issues in a style that fits their world and holds their attention.
+In conjunction with the Bucyrus YMCA, CCS is proud to provide brief educational groups for children to reinforce the types of character qualities families are promoting at home: being a good friend, telling the truth, etc. Using animal puppet characters and their fun stories, CCS staff engage children on important issues in a style that fits their world and holds their attention.

 CRAWFORD COUNTY youth crisis RESPONSE team (YCRT)

 At the request of the principal of any of the Crawford County schools, or pastor of any local church, a diverse team of community professionals, made up of men and women from the educational, mental health, law enforcement, and religious fields are available to respond to severe crisis impacting local youth.
 For example, the unexpected death of a teacher or fellow student can significantly impact an entire school (students, faculty, and staff).
 The YCRT is available to walk with school personnel to assist their students and staff to process such a sudden loss and connect them with ongoing support resources if needed.